 Potential Concerns in Azure

 Misconfiguring cloud infrastructure differs from traditional on-prem misconfigurations, where we often expect the result to be a non-working product.
 In Azure, misconfiguration can happen in many forms, but typically these oversights do not actually stop the function of your cloud environment.
 These less obvious misconfigurations leave your business at greater risk of data breaches and exploitations than the ones of yesteryear.

-According to a report, the average enterprise has 14 misconfigured Azure or AWS services (usually both) running at any given time, which translates to 2,269 security incidents per month.
-There are a wide variety of misconfiguration issues that happen in the public cloud, so it’s important to dive through your blobs with a fine-toothed comb and implement best practice policies to mitigate these misconfigurations at scale.
+According to a report, the average enterprise has 14 misconfigured Azure or AWS services (usually both) running simultaneously, which translates to 2,269 security incidents per month.
+Many misconfiguration issues happen in the public cloud, so it’s important to dive through your blobs with a fine-toothed comb and implement best practice policies to mitigate these misconfigurations at scale.

 Common Azure misconfigurations include:

 - Keeping outbound access unrestricted

 - A storage account accessible from the Internet